lobehub/lobe-ui/src/Spotlight/index.md

 ---
 nav: Components
 group: Common
-title: Spolight
+title: Spotlight
-description: The Snippet component is used to display a code snippet with syntax highlighting.
-It can be customized with a symbol before the content and a language for syntax highlighting.
-The component is also copyable with a CopyButton included by default.
+description: The Spotlight component is a customizable React component that displays a circle following the mouse cursor.
+The circle can be customized in size with the size prop.
 ---

 ## Default